 The school provides all students' classroom supplies.
 Parents must supply one change of clothes which should be placed in a re-sealable plastic bag marked with the student's name (plus one change of clothes for After School Care use, if applicable).
 Parents will be contacted when appropriate items are not supplied for their child's use.
-There will be a \$3.00 charge for undergarments provided by HKS.
-All students are required to brush their teeth after eating.
-The school supplies the toothpaste for these students.
+There will be a \$6.00 charge for undergarments provided by HKS.
 A non-rolling backpack large enough to hold a regular size folder is required for all students.